Deputy Governor-General for Nevis

 The office and residence of the deputy governor-general for Nevis is Government House in Charlestown, Nevis.

 The role is not to be confused with the "governor-general's deputy", which is a temporary position that assumes the duties of the governor-general when they are away from the federation or incapacitated.

 Establishment

 In the early 1980s, the People's Action Movement and Nevis Reformation Party (NRP) government started the process of gaining independence from the United Kingdom and drafting a constitution for Saint Kitts and Nevis that would come into effect upon becoming independent.
-During this process, the NRP successfully negotiated for significant devolved powers for Nevis to be enshrined in the constitution, including Nevis' own devolved government and assembly that would assume office following independence.
+During this process, the NRP successfully negotiated for significant powers for Nevis to be enshrined in the constitution, including an autonomous island government and assembly for Nevis that would assume office following independence, as well as an additional federal parliamentary seat for Nevis in the National Assembly of Saint Kitts and Nevis.
 The new constitution for Saint Kitts and Nevis also granted Nevis its own Deputy Governor-General.

 On 19 September 1983, the day of independence for Saint Kitts and Nevis, the first deputy governor-general for Nevis, Weston Parris, was sworn in.